GilbertoBotaro/nifi_processors/README.md

 # nifi_processors

-The .nar file available here contains two processors.
+The .nar file available here contains four processors.
 To use them with Apache Nifi, drop the nar file in the lib folder and restart Nifi.

 Be aware that this is my first attempt to write processors for Nifi, so they might not be production ready.